Professor Daniel Birks

 Profile

-I am a computational social scientist primarily focusing on urban analytics and the role computational methods can play in better understanding, predicting and disrupting crime problems and improving well-being.
-I hold degrees in Artificial intelligence and Computer science, Cognitive science, and Criminology, and have almost 20 years’ experience working closely with criminal justice practitioners and policy makers in the UK and Australia to deliver high impact research outcomes.
+I am a computational social scientist primarily focusing on the role computational methods can play in supporting evidence-based policy and practice and improving societal well-being.
+I hold degrees in Artificial intelligence and Computer science, Cognitive science, and Criminology, and have over 20 years’ experience working closely with criminal justice and other public service practitioners and policy makers in the UK and Australia to deliver high impact research outcomes.

-From 2008 to 2017 I worked at the Key Centre of Ethics, Law and Governance and the Griffith Criminology Institute, Brisbane, Australia.
-In these roles I undertook a range of applied research projects, including collaborating with Queensland Government to link multiple disparate criminal justice agency datasets, providing unique longitudinal datasets, and constructing systems models of the criminal justice system which were used by Queensland Government to conduct scenario planning.
-Working at the Australian Research Council’s Centre for Excellence in Policing and Security, I applied econometric models to study offender decision-making in multiple international cities.
+From 2008 to 2017, I worked at the Key Centre for Ethics, Law and Governance and the Griffith Criminology Institute, Brisbane, Australia.
+In these roles, I undertook a range of applied research projects, including collaborating with Queensland Government to generate first-of-their-kind public service data linkages, and constructing simulation models of the criminal justice system which were used by State Government to conduct scenario planning.
 From 2014 to 2017, I played a key role in the conception and creation of the Griffith Social Analytics Lab – a $1 million secure data facility designed to house large stakeholder administrative datasets to enable high-impact social science research.

-Most recently, in 2022, I became deputy director of the ESRC Vulnerability and Policing Futures Research Centre where I direct a program of research that seeks to apply modern data analytic methods to connected public service administrative data.
+I became deputy director of the ESRC Vulnerability and Policing Futures Research Centre in 2022.
+At the Centre I direct a program of research that will see 30 early career data scientists apply modern data analytic methods to public service administrative data.

 Responsibilities